dieterdemeyer/puppet-lastpass/README.md

 ## Development

 Write code.
-Run `rake build` to test it.
+Run `script/cibuild` to test it.
+Check the `script` directory for other useful tools.